 A microchip implant is a tiny chip that gets inserted under the skin of your pet.
 You can get your pet microchipped at the vet.

 This microchip can then be scanned by a vet or animal shelter in case your pet gets lost, and the scan will tell them your name and phone number to contact you.

 All pets are going to come with their own set of needs.
 If you get a dog you might need a kennel and dog bed, if you get a cat you'll need a litter box and scratching post, if you get a fish you'll need a fish tank with things to put inside, if you get a hamster you'll need a cage, tunnels, wheels, and toys for them to play with.

-Many of these items are going to be a one time purchase you’ll make in preparation for welcoming your new pet into your home.
-But some of these may need replaced eventually.
+Many of these items are going to be a one-time purchase you'll make in preparation for welcoming your new pet into your home.
+But some of these may need to be replaced eventually.